-Identify five anomalies in the operations of a bonded warehouse that may result in the closing of the bonded warehouse by Zimra.
-(5 marks)
+Identify six anomalies in the operations of a bonded warehouse that may result in the closing of the bonded warehouse by Zimra.
+(6 marks)

-Describe a situation that would warrant :

-Granting of a rebate of duty (2 marks)

-A refund of duty (2 marks)

-A remission of duty (2 marks)
+The rate of exchange to be used is for converting any foreign currency to Zimbabwe currency is defined as the rate “at time of entry”.
+Explain with support from legislation what is meant by “time of entry” (4 marks)

 {Total 30 marks}